GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/06.351-360/05.The-Only-Lord/docs.md

 ---
+title: |
-title: 355.
-The Only Lord
+    355. The Only Lord - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 355.
+The Only Lord.
+O God, we praise thee, and confess That thou the only Lord And Everlasting Father art; By all be thou adored.
+To thee all angels cry aloud; To thee the pow'rs on high, Both cherubim and seraphim, Continually do cry,
+    keywords:  |
-    keywords: Christ in Song, The Only Lord, O God, we praise thee, and confess,
+        Christ in Song, adventhymnals, advent hymnals, The Only Lord, O God, we praise thee, and confess.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 355. THE ONLY LORD
+####  Christ in Song,

 ```txt
 1.